timeplus-io/docs/docs/stream-generator.md

 ## Timestamp

-By default, the timestamp will be generated as a int which is the unit timestamp that is the time in ms since 1970.1.1. if `timestamp_format` is specified, it will be generated as a string using this `format`.
+By default, the timestamp will be generated as an int which is the unit timestamp that is the time in ms since 1970.1.1. if `timestamp_format` is specified, it will be generated as a string using this `format`.
 Refer to [this document](https://www.geeksforgeeks.org/time-formatting-in-golang/) for details.

 ## Regex Rule